SECRET-GUEST/logInfo/README.md

 # 📝 Description

-This module is an enhanced error handler for Python applications.
-It provides comprehensive error logging and handling features, including logging to files, console output, and sending critical error notifications via email.
+ndler for Python applications.
+It provides comprehensive error logging features, including logging to files and console output.
+The module comes in two versions: one without email notification support and another one with email notification support for critical errors.

 # 🔑 Key Features

 - 📄 Log messages to files with customizable log file names.
 - 🖥️ Display log messages in the console.
-- 📧 Send email notifications for critical errors.
+- 📧 (Optional) Send email notifications for critical errors (available in the version with email support).
 - 💡 Easily configurable and importable in your Python projects.
 - 📈 Filter log messages based on severity levels.